ChVav/MG_BiopythonTools/README.md

 * reduce_identical_blast.py : given a blast_result with 100% identity hits kept and self-blasts removed, create a reduced set of unique sequences and map old Ids
 * blast_16S_besthit_api.py : blastn and get taxonomy for besthit. uses API to connect to NCBI, works for only handful seqs at a time.
 * get_hits_hmmer3.py: given hmmsearch (hmmer3) output, filter Sequence ids for selected e-value threshold
+* parse_gbk_df.py: given a folder with .gbk files, create a tidy df (.csv) with sequences and annotated features